-Protect & Sign is a product for qualified electronic signatures intended to be used as a remote Qualified Electronic Signature Creation Device (QSCD) in the secure operational environment of a qualified trust service provider (TSP).
+Protect & Sign is a product for qualified electronic signatures intended to be used as a remote Qualified Electronic Signature Creation Device (QSCD) which is operated in the secure operational environment of a qualified Trust Service Provider (TSP).
 When used in combination with qualified certificates Protect & Sign generates qualified electronic signatures as defined in eIDAS with the legal effects of Article 25.